AlexanderIbrahim1/nn_fourbody_potential/README.md

 The Python script will read in those six side lengths, calculate the four-body correction interaction energy for four parahydrogen molecules, and write them to `output.txt`.

+## Data Cleaning and Training
+The code for splitting the data into training, testing, and validation sets is located in `app/data_cleaning`.
+The main script of interest is `app/data_cleaning/split_energies.py`.

+The code for training the neural network is located in `app/training`.

+The training is done through the `train_fourbody_model()` function in `app/training/training.py`.
+The other modules in the `app/training` contain functions and types that assist with the training process.
+The code is currently set for training the `64-128-128-64` model.